junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Three months," Sarah answers, teary-eyed immediately, looking down at the baby in her arms.
 The ghost of the three-month baby shine vaguely and peacefully, more like a soul from Heaven than a ghost.

-"I'm sorry, but that's not possible," Dean says, bewildered.
-"Three-month-olds don't usually decide they have unfinished business and stay behind."
+"I'm sorry, but how's that possible?"
+Dean says, bewildered.
+"Three-month-old doesn't usually decide they have unfinished business and stay behind."

 "Is your son always a ghost, like you?"
 Sam asks carefully.

 "No, only from yesterday."
 Sarah looks up at him.
 "Something must be wrong.
 I think.
-The place I was in was suddenly so crowded in the last few days.
+The place I was in was getting so crowded in the last few days.
 And he just, suddenly fell to me."

 "Heaven's breaking apart."
 Dean turns to Sam, frowning deep.
 "Souls from Heaven are falling to the Vail.
 Cas warned us about it.
-Even baby souls, god, it's so messed up."
-He breathes out heavily, lowering his hand with the gun completely.
+Even baby souls.
+God, it's so messed up."
+He breathes out heavily, lowering his gun completely.

 "Why are you here, Sarah?"
 Sam asks instead.
-"It must be five hundred miles away from your home.
+"It must be like, more than five hundred miles away from your home.
 Ghosts don't usually move around so much."

 "Unless the thing or person they're attached to moved."
 Dean corrects him, forming a theory.
 "Do you know where your husband is, Sarah?"